 - No contribution is too small!
 Please submit as many fixes for typos and grammar bloopers as you can! - Try to limit each pull request to one change only. - Always add tests and docs for your code.
-This is a hard rule; patches with missing tests or documentation can't be accepted. - Make sure your changes pass our CI.
-You won't get any feedback until it's green unless you ask for it. - Once you've addressed review feedback, make sure to bump the pull request with a short note.
-Maintainers don't receive notifications when you push new commits. - Don't break backward compatibility.
+This is a hard rule; patches with missing tests or documentation can't be merged. - Make sure your changes pass our CI.
+You won't get any feedback until it's green unless you ask for it. - Once you've addressed review feedback, make sure to bump the pull request with a short note, so we know you're done. - Don't break backward compatibility.